inakianduaga/node-express-boilerplate/README.md

 - Node must be installed on the system
 - Run `npm install` from the root folder to install all required dev/build dependencies
-- (Optionally) Install Typescript definitions manager `npm install tsd -g` globally to update typescript definitions
+- (Optionally) Install *Typescript definitions manager (tsd)* `npm install tsd -g` globally to update typescript definitions when desired

 ### Docker

 You can use the included Dockerfile to build an image that provides node and npm installed by default, and points to the `gulp` command as the entrypoint.
-You can build the docker image by running
+You can follow these steps

-1. Build docker file: `docker build -t node-express-boilerplate`
+1. Build the docker image, w/ some tag: `docker build -t node-express-boilerplate`
-2. Install npm dependencies if starting from scratch `docker run -t --rm -v /absolute/path/to/this/folder:/app --entrypoint="npm" node-express-boilerplate install`
+2. Install npm dependencies if starting from scratch `docker run -t --rm -v /absolute/path/to/this/folder:/app --entrypoint="npm" node-express-boilerplate install`.

+  You can also replace *install* by *ANY_NPM_COMMMAND* in the above
 3. Run any gulp task from the project:
   `docker run -t --rm -v /absolute/path/to/this/folder:/app node-express-boilerplate <GULP_TASK_HERE>`

-The docker container includes the *TypeScript Definition manager for DefinitelyTyped* node package pre-installed, which you can run through
-  `docker run -t --rm -v /absolute/path/to/this/folder:/app --entrypoint="tsd" node-express-boilerplate <TSD_COMMAND_HERE>`
+The docker container includes the *tsd* node package pre-installed, which you can run through `docker run -t --rm -v /absolute/path/to/this/folder:/app --entrypoint="tsd" node-express-boilerplate <TSD_COMMAND_HERE>`

-#### Launching server on docker
+##### Launching server on docker

 Remember to map the port from the host to the container to be able to access the server.